alemart/encantar-js/docs/api/image-tracker.md

 A [tracker](tracker.md) that tracks images in a video.
 Images are tracked using templates known as [reference images](reference-image.md).

+!!! tip "Guidelines for Images"

+    Read [Guidelines for Images](../guidelines-for-images.md) for tips on how to design images that are suitable for tracking.

 ## Instantiation

 ### AR.Tracker.Image